Anlong Thom Temple

 Also known as Choub Temple or Prasat Job.
 Located just above a river, sadly there is not much remaining to be seen apart from some part-buried blocks and bricks.
 Just south is a shallow but wide cave where a kind of pedestal can be seen, see images below. ប្រាសាទជប់ – ប្រាសាទជប់កសាងអំពីឥដ្ឋប – នះមានលក្ខណៈពិសេសដោយបានកស រភេទនេះជាប្រភេទសំណង់ដ៏កម្រ ដោយ … Read more

-Chrei Temple (Kulen)
+Chrei Temple (Phnom Kulen)

-Small ruinous brick temple that, unusually, opens to the west.
+Prasat Chup Chrei is a small ruinous brick temple that, unusually, opens to the west.
 A section of lintel can still be seen at the site.
 A short way away and you will find the more impressive Thma Dap Temple.

-Damrei Krap Temple
+Damrei Krap Temple (Phnom Kulen)

 Kbal Spean – Visiting Info, Layout, History & More